Who is Daniel?

 Yes.
-I am a certified by Kali-Ki Wisdom School as a Teaching Master of both Kali-Ki and Usui Shiki Ryoho Reiki.
-I am also an active member of IARP (International Association of Reiki Practitioners) and am insured as a practitioner by Philadelphia Insurance Companies.
+I am a certified by Kali-Ki Wisdom School as a Teaching Master of both Kali-Ki and Usui Shiki Ryoho Reiki, and by William Rand and the International Center for Reiki Training as a Master Teacher of Usui/Tibetan Reiki, certified to teach online.
+I am also an active member of IARP (International Association of Reiki Practitioners), and am insured as a practitioner by Philadelphia Insurance Companies.

 Do you teach Reiki in San Francisco?